 What will it take to get this right?

 Science isn’t just about innovation– it’s about responsible innovation.

 Design algorithms thoughtfully, and you’ll have a potent weapon to fight discrimination.
 Research has shown that even relatively simple algorithms can outperform humans by roughly 50% when it comes to spotting genuinely qualified candidates.

 Yes, technological change is anxiety-provoking, and rightfully so.
 But the simple truth is this: the status quo is unacceptable.
 In today’s hiring market, a black candidate is 36% less likely to get a call-back for an interview than an equally qualified white counterpart – a figure that has remained unchanged since the 1980s.

-Where does Cangrade stand on this?
+Where does Cangrade stand on avoiding bias in AI?

 At Cangrade, our goal is to harness this power to create a future where hiring is based on merit, not personal bias.
 And, as we do this, it will be our responsibility to ensure that our algorithms screen candidates in ways consistent with our commitment to workplace equality.
 It is the hands of the data scientists crafting the algorithms that will have the ability to determine the future of hiring.
 Make a careful choice when selecting data scientists to craft yours.